Dhodia people: Religion and customs

-Dhodiya have death ritual called parjan every two years in which all clan gathers for ancestors rituals.
+They have a death ritual called Parjan every two years, in which everyone gathers for ancestors rituals.

-Dhodia Females traditionally wear 'Kachhedo' or it called 'Dhadku' type of saree which mostly gives resembles of Marathi saree.
+Dhodia Females traditionally wear 'Kachhedo' or 'Dhadku', a type of saree which closely resembles the Marathi saree.

 Festivals

 They celebrate festivals that other Hindus do.
 Diwali, Holi are some examples.
 The majority of Dhodia believe in and are devoted to "Kanasari" or "Kanseri" (Goddess of food).
 They celebrate the "Kanseri" festival annually at harvest.
 The "Kanseri" Goddess is otherwise known as Goddess "Annapurna" by many Hindus.